 MONA LISA: Because I knew if I ate that feast, I’d put on weight.
 Quite honestly, I have the worst metabolism in the world.
 Whatever I eat, I wear.
 Immediately.
 I was afraid if I sat down and posed for the rest of my portrait, my stomach would stick out to the moon.
 Leonardo would have to repaint that section and he’d be furious!

 MONA LISA: So I stopped thinking of all that food and didn’t smile.
 But a second later, I started thinking of the food again because I was so hungry!
 I smiled!
 Then I stopped!
 I smiled!
 I stopped!

 Hence the half smile.
 So what did you finally eat for lunch?

 MONA LISA: Green peppers and tapioca.
 I tried to strike a balance.
 But here’s the bottom line.
 Now, as I’m much older, it seems like no matter what I eat, I put on weight.

-That’s true for so many of us.
-I guess it’s a “new normal” that comes with aging.
+I think for some of us, that’s a “new normal” that comes with aging.

-MONA LISA: Right.
-But I’m hoping, from now on, when people look at my portrait, they’ll relate to my ongoing struggle to stay at a healthy weight.
-I hope they’ll remember I’m always thinking of tons of food and ways I can modify eating it.
-Maybe it will help them, too.
+MONA LISA: Maybe.
+But I’m hoping from now on, when people look at my portrait, they’ll relate to my ongoing struggle to stay at a healthy weight.
+I hope they’ll remember who I am and what I stood for.
+And in some way….maybe I’ll inspire them as well.